jedevc/hacksurrey-2019/writeup/writeup.md

 originally meant to.

-Therefore, we chose to encode data, not as a function of the height of a single triangle, but as a function of the collection of heights of the six triangles arranged into a hexagon.
+Therefore, we chose to encode data, not as a function of the height of a single triangle, but as a function of the order of heights of the six triangles arranged into a hexagon.

 ## Permutation